scripting/podcastBuilder/worknotes.md

+#### 9/13/24; 10:06:35 AM by DW

+Include a link to the RSS feed in the head section of the template for show notes.

+Also include the URL of the show notes folder as a macro, though we aren't using it in the template because we don't put anything at that url.

+Add a white on orange XML icon linking to the feed.

 #### 7/14/24; 10:06:23 AM by DW

 Add a player to the shownotes pages.
 We already have the url of the enclosure.
 Why not give them a way to play it too.
 Nice.